What is data modelling?

-The physical database model describes the specifics of how the logical model will be realized.
+The physical database model describes the specifics of how the logical model will be realised.
 It must contain enough detail to enable technologists to create the actual database structure in hardware and software to support the applications that will use it.
 Needless to say, the physical data model is specific to a designated database software system.
 There can be multiple physical models derived from a single logical model if different database systems will be used.

-Data modeling process and techniques
+Data modelling process and techniques